Lime vs Lemon - Health impact and Nutrition Comparison

 Cardiovascular Health

-Citrus fruits are overall rich in flavonoids, which have been correlated with reduced cardiovascular mortality and morbidity (8).
+Citrus fruits are rich in flavonoids, which correlate with reduced cardiovascular mortality and morbidity (8).
 A prominent member of the flavonoid family is a compound called flavanone.
 While both fruits are rich in this substance, lemons are higher in flavanones than limes (9).

-These and other phytochemicals found in citrus fruits express strong antioxidant and hypolipidemic activities (10).
+These and other phytochemicals in citrus fruits express potent antioxidant and hypolipidemic activities (10).

 Kaffir lime has also been studied as a potential cardioprotector agent that can be used in chemotherapy (11).